 - The laser moves in a repetitive circular motion

-- Requires a 18650 battery which isn’t included
+- Requires 3 AAA batteries which aren’t included

 Automatic Laser Cat Toy Buying Guide

 Finding the right automatic cat laser toy that is both enjoyable for your cat and works for your lifestyle doesn’t need to be difficult.
 The above products are the best that you’ll find, and here is how you can choose the one that’s right for you.